rust-lang/rfcs/text/3512-closure-move-bindings.md

 If a closure captures multiple bindings, the `move` keyword makes them all captured by moving.
-To move only specific bindings, list them in parentheses after `move`:
+To only indicate this for specific bindings, list them in parentheses after `move`:

 ```rs